 Get certified with the Washington State Department of Veteran Affairs (WDVA) if your business is at least 51% veteran-owned, When we have purchasing needs, we regularly check the WDVA directory.

-Be aware of goods and services direct buy opportunities by checking our supplier diversity webpage (coming soon) for upcoming opportunities.
+Be aware of goods and services direct buy opportunities by checking our supplier diversity webpage for upcoming opportunities, and signing up to receive updates.
 We may buy directly from businesses if the value of the goods or services is under $40,000 and we are purchasing from a small, minority-owned, women-owned or veteran owned business.

 Keep abreast of goods and services bid opportunities.
 Once you have registered in WEBS using your specific commodity code(s), you will receive WEBS email notifications whenever a procurement is released by any state agency that is seeking services using a commodity code for which you are registered.
 Other places to keep abreast of bid opportunities include:

 When responding to opportunities and preparing your bid, keep these tips in mind:

 - Ensure you read and understand the procurement document, all appendices, amendments, and other attachments.

 - Attend any pre-bid conferences or site visits.
 All potential bidders are encouraged to attend the pre-bid conference at which the solicitation is explained and questions about the solicitation can be raised and addressed.
 NOTE: Be cognizant of whether the pre-bid conference is mandatory.

 - Seek minority- and women-owned business enterprise participation.